 Yes, girls can be bipolar.
-In truth, women get diagnosed with bipolar disorder as frequently as men.
+In truth, people with bipolar disorder, particularly women get diagnosed as frequently as men.
 They tend to experience this condition’s symptoms more often, considering women deal with hormonal changes every month.

 Studies reveal that individuals who get tattoos tend to use ink to cover up their lack of self-esteem.
 They are also more likely to get diagnosed with a mental illness than others.
 In that sense, it may be safe to say that having tattoos indicates a person’s poor mental health.